-With some TVs, each independent Picture Mode can have its own Backlight, Contrast, Brightness etc, controls (no Global adjustments), so Picture Mode should be selected before Black and White levels are set.
+With some TVs, each independent Picture Mode can have its own Backlight, Contrast, Brightness etc, controls (no Global adjustments), so with such TVs Picture Mode should be selected before Black and White levels are set.

 - Using the above defined Profiling process, select each available Picture Mode in turn, and run a selection of Preset .csv patch lists, including Grey, Primary and Secondary ramps, as well as Gamut Sweeps and Memory Colours, and compare each of the measured results

 (The aim is to find the mode that provides the best match the target colour space - Rec709 for example)

 - The Best Match will vary depending on the specific display being calibrated, and may just be Gamut and EOTF/Gamma, or may include Grey Scale colour temperature (RGB Balance).
 With the closest Picture Mode defined and selected the displays further controls can be used to maximise display calibration accuracy

 Remember to turn off all the unnecessary additional TV Modes that will prevent accurate calibration, and which will again require running a selection of Profiles after each change in Mode to assess the benefits for turning each mode on/off